Table of Contents

 CERSAI - Key Functions

-CERSAI’s tasks and activities are primarily focused on banks, housing finance companies (HFCs), and non-banking financing companies (NBFCs).
-The central registry is responsible for the filing of security interests in immovable, moveable, and intangible properties by lenders, among other things.
-Simply defined, the CERSAI login is an online database that contains all of India’s mortgaged properties.
-The full form of CERSAI is the Central Registry of Securitization Asset Reconstruction and Security Interest of India.
+CERSAI's tasks and activities primarily focus on banks, housing finance companies (HFCs), and non-banking financing companies (NBFCs).
+The central registry is responsible for the filing of security interests in immovable, movable, and intangible properties by lenders, among other things.
+Defined, the CERSAI login is an online database that contains all of India's mortgaged properties.
+The full form of CERSAI is the Central Registry of Securitisation, Asset Reconstruction, and Security Interest of India.

 When taking out a loan, the borrower must pay a minor fee known as the CERSAI fee.
 According to CERSAI, if a borrower obtains a loan of more than 5 lakhs, he will be charged Rs.
 100 plus service tax, while loans of less than 5 lakhs will be charged Rs.
 50 plus service tax.